pkellner/pkellner/_posts/2023-08-03-Building-Deploying-and-Managing-Docker-Images-With-GitHub-Actions.md

 ---
 # Building, Deploying, and Managing Docker Images with GitHub Actions

 Hello, I'm Peter Kellner, and today we're going to dive deep into how Docker files and docker-compose work together, how they integrate with GitHub actions, and why they are important for your deployment workflow.
+I've brought in files from a current web site I'm working on to show you how it all works.
+There may be extra lines of code here you don't need, but I wanted to show you a real-world example.

 ## Dockerfile & docker-compose.yml